FuryACE007/devin_playbooks/transaction_visualizer.playbook.md

 - Don't try to login to metamask as you can't use the metamask extension.
 - Don't waste time on fixing `npm install` warnings and vulnerabilities, if they don't break the app.
 - Don't `push` the code to a repo before confirming from the user.
+- Don't use the mock data while deployment.

 ## Advice and Pointers

+- The API endpoint of Etherscan sepolia is this: https://api-sepolia.etherscan.io/api

 - If the etherscan api doesn't work properly, use this API endpoint: - Etherscan API: `https://api.etherscan.io/api?module=account&action=txlist&address=${account}&startblock=0&endblock=99999999&sort=asc&apikey=${apiKey}`

 - If even this endpoint doesn't work properly, use this another endpoint: `http://api.etherscan.io/api?module=account&action=txlist&address={account}&sort=asc`

-- Alchemy Sepolia APi url: https://eth-sepolia.g.alchemy.com/v2/

-- Before deployment, make sure the `Connect Wallet` button is working properly.
+- Before deployment, make sure the `Connect Wallet` button is working properly, and remove the mocking code and mock data before deployment.